MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-apply-and-unapply-general-ledger-entries.md

 - Financial transaction transfers from one system to another in which part of the information temporarily resides on the original system.
 - Transactions for which you have issued a sales invoice to a customer but have not yet received the corresponding purchase invoice from the vendor.

- When the ledger entries have been processed, you can use the apply entries function to update the posted ledger entries and the posting account type.
+ When the ledger entries have been processed, you can use the **Apply Entries** function to update the posted ledger entries and the posting account type.

  You can unapply the applied general ledger entries and then open the closed entries to make changes.